rafael-santiago/tulip/doc/MANUAL.md

 ``10`` and others numbered it as ``00``, fret number eleven as ``01``, fifteen as ``05`` and so on.
 I use this second one and as an effect this is what ``Tulip`` implements.

-When we have intervals (harmonics) or chords it should be written down using stacked numbers.
+When we have intervals (e.g. double-stops) or chords it should be written down using stacked numbers.
 A kind of this: "53/42/30/21/10".
 The hammer-ons, pull-offs can be noted using a simple arc between the parts.

 Let's take a look at the **Table 1** in order to review your new knowledges about a new simple notation that you just have been